nawapons/dictionaryb4a/README.md

 $ npm run dev
 ```
  4. Build and run the B4A app on your device or emulator.

+## About API_KEY
+ I use api from pixabay to generate pictures from dictionary words so you must register in website pixabay and get api key
+ then put it to server.js

 ## Contributing
 If you would like to contribute to this project, please create a pull request.